The Agent2Agent Protocol and AgentHub Implementation

 RPC and HTTP APIs provide structured communication but are typically:

-- Synchronous (blocking) vs A2A asynchronous task delegation
+- Synchronous (blocking)

-- Lacking A2A-style progress tracking through message history
+- Lacking progress visibility

-- Point-to-point rather than A2A context-aware routing
+- Point-to-point rather than flexible routing

 vs. Event Sourcing